FBI boss defends agency after Trump tirade

 Mr Trump recently lashed out at the federal law enforcement agency, saying its reputation was "in tatters".

-Special Counsel Robert Mueller, a former FBI director, is investigating alleged Russian interference in the US election.
+Special Counsel Robert Mueller, a former FBI director, is investigating alleged Russian interference in the US election to help elect Mr Trump.

-Mr Trump denies that his team colluded with Moscow to get him elected.
+Mr Trump denies that his team colluded with Moscow.

-"The FBI that I see is tens of thousands of brave men and women working as hard as they can to keep people they will never know safe from harm," Mr Wray told the House Judiciary Committee, according to the Associated Press.

-He described the bureau's staff as "decent people committed to the highest principles of integrity and professionalism".
+"There is no finer institution than the FBI and no finer people than the men and women who work there and are its very beating heart," Mr Wray told the House of Representatives judiciary committee.

 Reports emerged last weekend that Mr Mueller had dismissed an FBI officer from the investigation after he was discovered to have made anti-Trump remarks in text messages.

-The president seized on the officer's dismissal, and in a tirade on Twitter he said the FBI's "reputation is in Tatters - worst in history!
+The president seized on the officer's dismissal and, in a tirade on Twitter, said the FBI's "reputation is in Tatters - worst in history!
 But fear not, we will bring it back to greatness".

-President Trump also issued a fresh denial that he asked former FBI director James Comey to drop an investigation into the conduct of one of his top aides, Michael Flynn.
+Mr Trump also reiterated his denial that he asked former FBI director James Comey to drop an investigation into the conduct of Michael Flynn, the president's former national security adviser.

+Mr Flynn announced a week ago that he was co-operating with Mr Mueller's investigation.
+He admitted lying to the FBI and, in return for pleading guilty to a lesser charge, was offered a reduced prison sentence of six months.

+Analysts say the deal indicates Mr Flynn has incriminating information about one or more senior members of the Trump administration.